briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

 ## 545.21   Identity fraud

-(Editor’s note: Former Section 545.21 has been deleted from the Codified Ordinances.
+(Editor's note: Former Section 545.21 has been deleted from the Codified Ordinances.
 Ohio R.C.
 2913.49, from which Section 545.21 was derived, has been reclassified from a misdemeanor to a felony offense.)

 ## 545.99   Penalty

-(Editor’s note: See Section 501.99 for penalties applicable to any misdemeanor classification.)
+(Editor's note: See Section 501.99 for penalties applicable to any misdemeanor classification.)